fifty ryals 4 feat image

-READING TIME: 3 minutes
+READING TIME: 4 minutes

 In that I went to work in Qatar to make money partly for my family back home (in Nepal), I was no different from the Asian migrant labourers.
 While I made good money, most of them had come to Qatar to make just a bit of money, just several hundred Riyals a month at most, in exchange for working like a slave.
 (What I saved each month was comparable to what they made in a year!)
-But instead, they ended up in jail!
+But instead, they ended up in police custody!

 Had I been in their shoes…

 I could have been falsely charged of a crime by my employer.
 My employer could have charged me with murder without my even knowing the cause of death of the victim!
 I could have not been paid for eleven months and my employer could have dropped me off at the police station simply for asking for the monies owed me and requesting to be relieved of the contractual obligations so that I could return home.
 I could have been accused of theft simply because the crime occurred often and my supervisor needed someone to blame.
-I could have been falsely charged by the authorities, and thrown in jail, for murder by association, not necessarily because I was an accessory to it.
+I could have been falsely charged by the authorities, and remanded in police custody, for murder by association, not necessarily because I was an accessory to it.

-While in jail, I could have ended up as a cog in an endless cycle of pointless trips to judicial offices with no clear end in sight, with hardly any knowledge or understanding of anything about the whole process and, worse, with no help or assistance of any kind.
+While in custody, I could have ended up as a cog in an endless cycle of pointless trips to judicial offices with no clear end in sight, with hardly any knowledge or understanding of anything about the whole process and, worse, with no help or assistance of any kind.
 At the public prosecutor’s office and in the court there could have been no mother-tongue language support, no representation of any kind etc.

 I could have had not a single person in Qatar supporting me in my bid to clear my name or to get a fair trial.
 With hardly a single person or institution outside reaching out to me or showing any concern about my case, about the injustice meted out to me, I might as well have ceased to exist, as far as the people outside were concerned.